benbowes/react-responsive-select/README.md

 ## API

-The external API has not changed with version 2, but the DOM structure and CSS has (hence the major version).
+The external API has not changed with version 2, but the DOM structure and CSS has (hence the major version change).
+To upgrade to this major version you'll need to do a minor upgrade of your CSS (If you have custom CSS overrides).
 Version 1 docs can be found here: https://github.com/benbowes/react-responsive-select/tree/1.5.3.

 <table width="100%">
   <tr>